ocodista/trampar-de-casa/docs/personal-roles-automation.md

 Implementing RabbitMQ queues is advisable when scaling any step of our process becomes necessary.
 This strategy will enable us to establish Node+TS workers to consume these queues and manage their tasks concurrently.
 We could even have multiple workers operational simultaneously, if needed.

-CloudAMQP, an IaaS RabbitMQ service, offers a highly beneficial free tier and is a viable option to consider for our purposes.
+We should use CloudAMQP, it's an IaaS RabbitMQ service, it offers a great free tier.

 ## Services

-Employing Docker and Docker Compose for the workers will simplify manual scaling.
+Using Docker and Docker Compose for the workers will simplify manual scaling.

 ### Role Render